ansible/ansible-dev-tools/docs/user-guide/test-isolation.md

 Starting with early 2025, all ansible-dev-tools will aim to implement the following predictable behaviors:

-- Prefer being run from within a python virtual environment, warning the user if this not the case.
+- Prefer being run from within a **writable** python virtual environment, warning the user if this not the case.
 - Dynamically modify Ansible environment to prefer installation of dependencies such as collections, roles and python packages inside the current virtual environment.

-## Isolated mode (virtual environment) \[default\]
+## Isolated mode (default)

-This is the recommended way to run ansible-dev-tools.
-If a virtual environment is not detected, a warning will be displayed, prompting the user to use one for better isolation.
+- First folder that is not read-only from the list below will be used as cache directory and also :

+  - `$VIRTUAL_ENV/.ansible` for anything but collections, those will be inside `lib/python3.*/site-packages/ansible_collections` because this makes them available to ansible-core without any additional configuration.
+  - `$PROJECT_ROOT/.ansible`
+  - `$TMPDIR/.ansible-<sha256>` for temporary installations

+- `ANSIBLE_HOME` will be defined to point to it, preventing accidental use of user's home directory.
+Its existing value will be ignored.
+If you want to avoid this, see non-isolated mode below.

+### Virtual environment detection

+Our tools will look for presence of `VIRTUAL_ENV` variable and use it.
-It should be noted that our tools will look for a `.venv` directory inside the current directory if a virtual environment is not already active and will try to use it if found.
+Otherwise they will also try to look a `.venv` directory inside the project directory will try to use it if found.

-When running ansible-dev-tools inside a virtual environment, the following things will happen:
+When running ansible-dev-tools inside a **writable** virtual environment, the following things will happen:

 - Few Ansible environment variables will be automatically defined in order to make `ansible-galaxy` install commands to install content (collections and roles) directly inside the virtual environment.
 Ansible-core itself is already able to find content from inside the virtual environment and this takes priority over the other paths.
 - Dependencies will automatically be installed inside the virtual environment

-## Non-isolated mode (outside virtual environments)
+## Non-isolated mode

-When running ansible-dev-tools outside a virtual environment, our tools will display a warning message explaining the user that the isolation mode is disabled.

-- No alteration of ansible environment variables will be made.
-This is different from the previous behaviors of ansible-lint or molecule, which tried to define these to point to a temporary directory.
+No changing of ansible include paths will be performed, and a warning will be displayed telling user that its user environment is not isolated and that result of tool execution may produce unpredictable results on other systems.

+The cache directory will point to `$ANSIBLE_HOME/tmp/compat-ZZZ`, where ZZZ is a sha256 hash of the project directory.

+## Offline mode

+Tools like ansible-lint provide an option `--offline` that will disable their ability to install any dependencies.
+This does not mean that they will run successfully without the dependencies, it just means that they user takes the responsibility to pre-install these before running the tools.

 ---